Volscente/cheat_sheets/machine_learning/nlp/docs/nlp_docs.md

 ### Fine-Tuning
 When fine tuning the BERT Core model, the two heads (NSP and MLM) are used in tandem.
 After they are used to fine-tuning the BERT Core Model, the two heads are discarded.

+- The MLM encourages the BERT model to understand the context between words
+- The NSP encourages the BERT model to learn longer term contextual relationships between sentences, rather than words